pranavc28/blog/content/posts/generative-ui-tinker.md

 ### The Reinforcement Learning Solution

-Reinforcement learning, specifically Proximal Policy Optimization (PPO), addresses these limitations by defining explicit reward functions that encode our preferences.
-We can reward complete code more than truncated outputs, interactive components more than static ones, and idiomatic patterns more than unusual but technically correct alternatives.
+Reinforcement learning, specifically Group Relative Policy Optimization (GRPO), addresses these limitations by defining explicit reward functions that encode preferences.
+We reward complete code more than truncated outputs, interactive components more than static ones, and idiomatic patterns more than unusual but technically correct alternatives.
 The model learns through exploration and feedback, discovering better solutions than those in the training data.

-This motivates our technical approach: PPO-based fine-tuning with carefully designed reward functions.
-Let's examine how this works in detail.
+This motivates a technical approach: GRPO-based fine-tuning with carefully designed reward functions.

-## Fine-Tuning with PPO: Technical Deep Dive
+## Fine-Tuning with GRPO: Technical Deep Dive

 Now that we've established *why* reinforcement learning is necessary for generative UI, let's examine *how* it works.
-This section provides a technical deep dive into Proximal Policy Optimization and its application to UI code generation.
+This section provides a technical deep dive into Group Relative Policy Optimization and its application to UI code generation.

 ### The Supervised Learning Baseline: A Mathematical Perspective